Contact Us

 Mobile proxy benchmark methodology

 Scope & targets: Test real carrier mobile proxies against mobile endpoints only (m.google.com/m.bing.com/m.yahoo.com/yandex touch; m.amazon/eBay/Walmart mobile product pages; m.instagram.com/m.twitter.com).
-Randomize one mobile URL per category each 15-minute cycle; run all vendors concurrently.
+Randomize one mobile URL per category every 15-minute cycle; run all vendors concurrently.

 Traffic profile: Send only mobile UAs (Android Chrome, iOS Safari) with realistic client hints (Sec-CH-UA-*, Viewport-Width, DPR, Accept-Language, optional Save-Data).
 Use HTTP/2, 10s connect / 20s total timeouts.
 Record TLS/JA3 hash if available.